Who will lead the Congress in Parliament? Here are the frontrunners

 The leader of opposition is a key posting as the person is also part of the high powered committee.
 In the previous Lok Sabha, Kharge was invited to be part of the Lokpal selection meetings as a special invitee.
 Sources have told OneIndia that a similar arrangement would continue as the government would not give the status of the single largest opposition to the Congress.

-For this status, a party needs to have 55 MPs in the Lok Sabha, but the Congress is short by 3.
-Although there are demands that the government considers the demand, the NDA is not in favour of doing so.
+For this status, a party needs to have 55 MPs in the Lok Sabha, but the Congress is short by three.
+Although there are speculations that the government considers the demand, the NDA is not in favour of doing so.

 The Congress in the days to come would not have only have to chose its leader in Parliament, but also a deputy leader.

-These developments come in the wake of Prime Minister Narendra Modi stating outside Parliament on Monday that numbers should not matter.
-He said that it is more important that the voices are heard.
+These developments come in the wake of Prime Minister Narendra Modi stating outside the Parliament on Monday that numbers should not matter.
+He said that it is more important that the voices are being heard.